-- 1. The International Accounting Standards Board (IASB) and the regulatory framework - Discuss the need for international accounting standards and possible barriers to their development - Explain the structure and constitution of the IASB and the standard setting process - Understand and interpret the Financial Reporting Framework - Progress towards international harmonisation - Account for the first-time adoption of International Financial Reporting Standards.
+- 1. The International Accounting Standards Board (IASB) and the regulatory framework - Discuss the need for IFRSs and possible barriers to their development - Explain the structure and constitution of the IASB and the standard setting process - Understand and interpret the IASB's Financial Reporting Framework - Explain the progress towards international harmonisation - Account for the first-time adoption of IFRSs.